Hentioe/azure_ex/README.md

 end
 ```

-Run the mix deps.get command to install.
+Run the `mix deps.get` command to install.

 ## Configuration

-Obtain the necessary parameters for applying for Token through [this article](https://mauridb.medium.com/calling-azure-rest-api-via-curl-eb10a06127), and fill in the following template configuration types:
+Obtain the necessary parameters for applying for Token through [this article](https://mauridb.medium.com/calling-azure-rest-api-via-curl-eb10a06127), and fill in the following template:

 ```elixir
 config :azure_ex,